STATEMENT OF PURPOSE

 Adopt properly prepared legal contracts in the sale of puppies or their use of stud dogs, and should be aware of the consequences of any default on their part from these ethical standards, whether intentional or not.
 Consequences can be up to and include expulsion from the Foundation.

 Represent dogs by the correct lineage, health evaluation and genetic testing results as registered with W.O.L.F.

-Only breed from dogs who have passed their standard breed-specific health tests with a minimum of satisfactory Hip Examination, Eye Screen and Embark DNA profile with any breed specific genetic tests to include screening for SOD1 and LHX3 in all dogs.
+Only breed from dogs who have passed their standard breed-specific health tests with a minimum of satisfactory Hip Examination, Eye Screen and Embark DNA profile with any breed specific genetic tests.

 Acquire health assessments as appropriated by age (i.e. hip examinations must be carrying after 18 months of age) and that any behavioural assessment not be taken before 18 months of age.